Ahmed-gamal-elmahdy/stm32f401CCUx_Drivers/adc2/readme.md

 # ADC & LM35 driver file

-Read teamprature from LM35 teamprature sensor , covert it to digital and display on 16x2 (LM016L) LCD screen using Stm32f401ccu MCU with 3 volt ref voltage.
+Read temperature from LM35 temperature sensor , covert it to digital and display on 16x2 (LM016L) LCD screen using Stm32f401ccu MCU with 3 volt ref voltage